nliaquin/linux-guides/arch-install.md

-# Installing Arch Linux (Manually)
+# Installing Arch Linux, Manually, Fast, and Efficiently
-As of May 2021, Arch Linux officially comes with a guided installer.
-However, it's not what everyone expected...
-While some will be resorting to automatically installing Arch Linux from now on, many users will still install Arch manually from the ground up.
-Installing Arch the traditional way, much like installing older Linux distros before guided installations became the norm, is a matter of practice and having the right guide.
-The Arch wiki has a page dedicated to the manual install process, but many details are not fleshed out and require users to go down rabbit holes of wiki-page after wiki-page to get a full picture.
-In this guide, I'm not only going to show you how to install Arch, I'm going to instruct you on how to best optimize your installation, as well as how to install the boot loader and a few extra important details the Arch wiki does not cover.
+### Last Updated: November 6th, 2021

+Many new Linux users look at Arch as one of the final bosses of distro hopping, and some even outright say it's one of the hardest distros to install, but it's actually not!
+Some have opted to use the recently released guided installer, which is just a python script that comes with the image, but it occasionally flubs up and leaves you with issues.
+In this guide, I'm going to show you how to manually install Arch Linux fast and efficiently with some sections that even the installaion wiki doesn't tell you about.

 ### Table of Contents
 - [Checking the EFI Status](#checking-the-efi-status)